louisazhou/test_project/notes/Oaxaca‑Blinder.md

 * Preserve totals exactly (sum of category impacts equals the observed region-vs-baseline gap, with a clear rate–vs–mix split).
 * If the reason for a region to under-perform is having an unfairly larger share of categories that inherently doesn't perform well, we surface that the main action items is to shift composition and move away from very weak baselines.

+### How this differs from Depth‑Spotter (and why we use both)

+Depth‑Spotter and Oaxaca‑Blinder answer two different questions and are intentionally used at different moments in the analysis:

+- Depth‑Spotter (market‑level drilldown — “where is the drag/lift?”)
+  - Ranks sub‑regions/slices (e.g., markets) by how much they pull the topline down or up relative to an expectation (e.g., “expected @ ROW rate”).
+  - Uses contribution normalization so positives/negatives are interpretable even when the headline gap is tiny or dominated by a single slice.
+  - Great to localize issues and focus attention (e.g., “Brazil is the primary drag”).
+  - Deliberately agnostic about mechanism — it does not tell you whether a drag comes from execution vs allocation.

+- Oaxaca‑Blinder (composition — “what to change within a region?”)
+  - Explains the region’s gap by explicitly separating execution (rate) from allocation (mix) per category, and guarantees additivity to the headline.
+  - Surfaces the two levers as actionable bands:
+    - Problem (Rate) → fix execution,
+    - Problem (Mix) → rebalance exposure,
+    - Strength → scale/protect.
+  - Handles Simpson‑type cases cleanly (strong execution but poor allocation) and keeps the story aligned with share and direction.

+In practice we chain them:
+1) Use Depth‑Spotter to decide where to drill (markets/slices with largest contribution to the gap).
+2) Inside the chosen region, use Oaxaca‑Blinder to explain and prioritize actions on the composition itself (which categories to fix vs rebalance vs scale).

+This is why you’ll see a Depth‑Spotter exhibit in the market drilldown and an Oaxaca‑Blinder exhibit in the category composition — they are complementary: one is “where”, the other is “what and why”.

 ---

 ## Notation & Background